Calibrated Predictive Lower Bounds on Time-to-Unsafe-Sampling in LLMs: Experiments

-\subsection{Real data experiments}
+\subsection{Real Data Experiments}

-We now turn to demonstrate the effectiveness of our \texttt{Optimized} calibration method on real-world data.
-We perform experiments using the RealToxicityPrompts dataset~\cite{gehman2020realtoxicityprompts}, which contains 99,442 sentences used to assess model toxicity.
-Each sentence in the dataset is split into two halves.
-The first half of each sentence serves as the input prompt \(X_i\) to an LLM (we use Llama 3.2 1B~\cite{meta2024llama3_2, grattafiori2024llama3}), whose task is to complete the sentence.
-Since we do not have access to human annotations, we use the Detoxify-original model~\cite{hanu2020detoxify}, with a $0.5$ toxicity score threshold to classify each generated sentence as safe (non-toxic) or unsafe (toxic).
+We now evaluate the effectiveness of our \texttt{Optimized} calibration method on real-world data.
+For this purpose, we use the RealToxicityPrompts dataset~\citep{gehman2020realtoxicityprompts}, which contains 99,442 sentences designed to measure model toxicity.
+Each sentence is divided into two halves: the first half serves as the input prompt $X_i$ to a language model, which must then complete the sentence.
+In this experiment, we generate about 30 million model responses.
+Because this scale is computationally demanding, we employ a relatively small model, Llama 3.2 1B~\citep{meta2024llama3_2, grattafiori2024llama3}.
+Furthermore, as we do not have access to human annotations, we rely on the Detoxify-original classifier~\citep{hanu2020detoxify} to label each completion as safe (non-toxic) or unsafe (toxic), using a toxicity score threshold of 0.5.